madprops/Lindora/README.md

 - Install Django
 - Install pysftp with pip
 - Run python manage.py migrate
-- Run python manage.py makemigrations server
-- Run python migrate server

-(The sequence of the migrations may not work sometimes and you might have to try a different approach)

 Then just:
 - python manage.py runserver (unless you're running it in production which you will need to do something entirely different)